atkvo/seniorproject/pythonapp/readme.md

 * (in progress) Utilize signals & slots (New QT4 style)
 * (done) Fix GUI lockup during thread object.
 (Not behaving like a separate thread...
-* Change sweep start to start at MINIMUM voltage (Need dual power supply to begin testing properly)
+* (done, not tested) Change sweep start to start at MINIMUM voltage (Need dual power supply to begin testing properly)
 * (done) Add CSV output ability
-* Add premature sweep stop
+* (done) Add premature sweep stop
 * Use CX_FREEZE to test it under Windows.
 Nvm, Must be built under Windows also.
 Installed required libraries on Windows to build already
 * **ADD CURRENT LIMIT **

 ### Changelog

+#### 11.04.14
+* Added sweep to start at Minimum voltage
+    * Extra function in sweeper to convert min voltage -> dac digital value

 #### 10.31.14
 * Added CVS logging/export